-- Relocation configurations: For operational reasons, observations may occasionally take place on relocation configurations during a transition between two standard configurations.
+- Relocation configurations: For operational reasons, observations may take place on relocation configurations during a transition between two standard configurations.
 A criterion of at least 50% baseline length overlap will be used.
 This scheme will be primarily used for imaging runs.
-The overlap in baseline length between standard and relocation configurations is detailed in the VLTI Configurations Overview webpage. - VLTI-UT operations: The first phase of the recoating of the four UT Coudé trains is expected to take place early in Period 109.
-No recoating activities are foreseen later in Period 109, but they will continue in Period 110.
+The overlap in baseline length between standard and relocation configurations is detailed in the VLTI Configurations Overview webpage.